 - Apply online or submit a paper application for admission.
 There is no charge for degree-seeking applications. - An official high school transcript or GED (a copy of the official diploma and scores).
 If currently a high school senior, the applicant must ensure that their final transcript is on file no later than 30 days following graduation. - An official copy of their college transcript if the applicant is a transfer student. - Official SAT/ACT Test Scores.
 Although not required for acceptance to Lackawanna College, standardized test scores will be evaluated for placement purposes.
 Students who have earned acceptable scores in all sections of the SAT will not be required to take the College's placement exams.
 Alternatively, students who have not achieved these scores or have not taken the SATs will be required to take the placement exams. - International Students TOEFL (Test of English as a Foreign Language) scores of 55 (Internet-based Exam), 133 (Computer Exam) or 450 (Written Exam) are required for all international students applying to Lackawanna College who have not previously studied in the United States.
 The TOEFL test is prepared by the Educational Testing Service and is administered at several local sites.
 Lackawanna College does not administer the TOEFL exam.
-Once the student completes the exam, an official score sheet must be sent to the Admissions Office for review.

-• NOTE: If a freshman student has passed college courses with a C or better, they could be test exempt
+Once the student completes the exam, an official score sheet must be sent to the Admissions Office for review. - NOTE: If a freshman student has passed college courses with a C or better, they could be test exempt.
+The courses must show competency in reading, writing, and math to be exempt from all testing.

-After submitting a college application, a Lackawanna College Admissions Advisor will contact each applicant within two business days of receiving an application to schedule their interview date if the student didn't self-register.
+After submitting a college application, a Lackawanna College Admissions advisor will contact each applicant within two business days of receiving an application to schedule their interview date if the student didn't self-register.
 The admissions interview will allow each candidate to visit campus or be virtually interviewed, determine individual educational goals, schedule or complete assessment testing (if required), and finalize all enrollment requirements.
 Applicants will not be officially accepted to the college until they complete all the above-mentioned admissions requirements.
 Upon completion of all admissions procedures, all applicants are required to pay a commitment fee (\$100/commuters, \$375 residents) within 30 days to guarantee a place in the chosen degree program.
-Payments can be made to Lackawanna College by credit card, check, or money order payable to Lackawanna College.
+Payments can be made to Lackawanna College by credit card, check, money order payable to Lackawanna College, or online via the website.